What is my approach?

 I encourage parents & students to think carefully about their schedules during that time to be sure they have enough time to do the work – those who don’t do the daily work don’t really see much improvement.
 Both student & parent motivation are important.
 Sometimes parents help their students score their practice tests to give students a break after taking the full practice test – others commit to sitting down with their students to study together the answers to missed questions.
 I love seeing this kind of support & teamwork – it can make a huge difference in student performance on the ACT.
 Be aware that the most critical step for successful ACT Prep is carefully studying the book solutions to missed questions – that’s when your student individualizes ACT prep by reviewing forgotten concepts and learning how not to repeat mistakes over and over.
 Faithfully studying missed solutions leads to higher scores!

 What guarantees do you offer?

 A student only pays for my ACT class once.
 Raising ACT scores is a journey that typically takes place over a period of months – rarely do students reach their final goal in their first few weeks of practice.
-If students aren’t satisfied with their ACT score obtained after taking the class, they are welcome to register online for free as returning students.
+If students aren’t satisfied with their ACT score obtained after taking the class, they are welcome to register online for free as returning Zoom students.
 I continue to interact with them through our online ACT Access system as they persevere in practice and study at home.
-I also reserve a few seats in my classroom for returning students who may feel they need to refresh themselves on practice & strategy techniques in person.

 Please contact me if you have any questions!